What is the Common Data Model?

-The CDM simplifies data management and application development by unifying data into a known form, and by applying structural and semantic consistency across multiple applications and deployments.
-In other words, once your data is in the CDM, you can use it in many different applications, streamline the creation or use of other applications to make use of that existing data, and easily build reports for each of them (or all of them).
-In addition, data integrators who bring data from a variety of systems can focus on landing the data in the CDM, instead of building a new model for each application.
+The CDM simplifies data management and app development by unifying data into a known form and applying structural and semantic consistency across multiple apps and deployments.
+In other words, if your data is in the CDM, you can use it in many apps, streamline the creation or use of other apps to use that data, and easily build reports for each of those apps (or all of them).
+In addition, data integrators who bring data from a variety of systems can focus on landing the data in the CDM, instead of building a different model for each app.

-Imagine you have three business applications – a materials app, a manufacturing app, and a sales app.
-Often each of the applications would be created independently, with different structures representing an entity, such as Account, that are nearly the same (but not) .
-With the CDM, you could build your data in a standardized format (using the CDM entities, attributes, and relationships), and then each of those three apps could use the same data as a basis.
-Of course each app could have its own additional data and schemas, based on the functionality of each app.
-But when it comes to development, your applications and reports could pull the common data elements quickly, cleanly, and with confidence.
+Imagine that you have three business apps – one each for materials, manufacturing, and sales.
+Often each app would be created independently, with different structures that represent an entity, such as Account, in nearly the same way (but not quite).
+With the CDM, you could build your data in a standardized format (using the CDM entities, attributes, and relationships), and then each app could use the same data as a basis.
+Of course, each app could have its own additional data and schemas, based on its functionality.
+But when it comes to development, your apps and reports could pull the common data elements quickly, cleanly, and with confidence.

 And what about the need to create a fourth app?
 Your data is ready, in the CDM schema, so your development efforts can concentrate on business logic, not data quagmires and sticky transformations.

-In other words, the CDM offers the following for your data:
+In other words, the CDM offers these benefits:

 Structural and semantic consistency across applications and deployments.